ping-square/ping-square-LLC.github.io/site_design_instructions.md

 # Using "Ed" theme for the different articles in my blog

-# using "aafu" theme for my portfolio
+# using "Academic Theme" theme for my portfolio

 # sample frontmatter
     +++